carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/file_app/README.md

 ## E. Cleanup (optional)

-:boom: **The PVC will be reused in the '[Importing a PV](../pv_import)' task.
-Only clean-up if you dont plan to do the 'Importing a PV' task.** :boom:

-If you still want to go ahead and clean-up, instead of deleting each object one by one, you can directly delete the namespace which will then remove all of its associated objects.
+To clean-up this task, instead of deleting each object one by one, you can directly delete the namespace which will then remove all of its associated objects.

 ```bash
 [root@rhel3 ~]# kubectl delete ns ghost